kenetpicado/apache-config-generator/README.md

 # Apache Config Generator

-This program allows you to generate the configuration files for an Apache server, it is only necessary to enter the hostname and the location of the project.
+This program allows you to generate the configuration files for an Apache server from a Laravel project, it is only necessary to enter the hostname and the location of the project.

+The scripts are only valid for Linux based systems

 -  [Demo](https://kenetpicado.github.io/apache-config-generator/)